jdeocampo99/Alfred-JapaneseTranslator/README.md

 look-ups were made possible by Jisho.org's API and allows for quick and easy viewing of definitions within Alfred.
 Verb conjugations were implemented through
 Web Scraping via Beautiful Soup 4 using Reverso.net's verb conjugation portion of their website.

-This app was made using Python2 and requires Alfred, a powerful productivity app which boosts your efficiency with hotkeys, keywords, text expansion and more.
+This app was made using Python2 and is currently test on and works for Alfred 4.

 ## **[DOWNLOAD](https://github.com/JustinDeOcampo/Alfred-JapaneseTranslator/releases/download/v1.0.0/Japanese-Translator.alfredworkflow)**